n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 19 - Advent of Cyber 2021.md

 ### Question-4
 [Top](#TOC)

-A common [sign of phishing](../../../../Knowledge%20Base/Concepts/Phishing.md#Signs) is a misspelled email, grammar error, or other surprising mistake in the body of an email.
+A common [sign of phishing](../../../../Knowledge%20Base/Concepts/Phishing.md#Signs) is a misspelled email, grammar error, or another surprising mistake in the body of an email.
 Take look at the text and see if you can spot it.

 ![Email Body](AoC-2021_Photos/Day_19/02_AoC_Day_19_01-08-22-Email-Body.png)

 ### Question-5
 [Top](#TOC)

 Next, we want to investigate the link to whatever website this malicious email is sending us to.
 Right-click the button and choose to copy the link.
-This is the answer this this question.
+This is the answer to this question.

 ### Question-6
 [Top](#TOC)